torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 interrupt controller (i.e. the component actually fireing the interrupt line to the CPU) nowadays this number is just a number.

-For this reason we need a mechanism to separate controller-local interrupt numbers, called hardware irq's, from Linux IRQ numbers.
+For this reason, we need a mechanism to separate controller-local interrupt numbers, called hardware IRQs, from Linux IRQ numbers.

 The irq_alloc_desc*() and irq_free_desc*() APIs provide allocation of irq numbers, but they don't provide any support for reverse mapping of the controller-local IRQ (hwirq) number into the Linux IRQ number space.

-The irq_domain library adds mapping between hwirq and IRQ numbers on top of the irq_alloc_desc*() API.
+The irq_domain library adds a mapping between hwirq and IRQ numbers on top of the irq_alloc_desc*() API.
 An irq_domain to manage mapping is preferred over interrupt controller drivers open coding their own reverse mapping scheme.